ec-jrc/re3gistry/release-strategy/README.md

 The Re3gistry software follows an annual release schedule:
 * An **annual release** of the Re3gistry software is scheduled by the **end of September**, including bug fixes.
-* This release will be carried out at the same time as the INSPIRE Reference validator releases (scheduled with the same periodicity).
+* These releases will be carried out taking into account the INSPIRE Reference validator releases.

 ###  Re3gistry software: